erum-data-idt/LogAnalysisFramework/README.md

   </parse>
 </source>
 ```
-Finally, the following sequence of commands need to be added to the original script or command executing the payload
+Finally, the following sequence of commands needs to be added to the original script or command executing the payload
 ```
 unset PYTHONPATH; unset PYTHONHOME; export PATH=/usr/sue/bin:/usr/local/sbin:/usr/local/bin:/ usr/sbin:/usr/bin:/sbin:/bin:$PATH; supervisord -c /usr/local/loganalysis/supervisord/etc/ supervisord.conf; sleep 5m; export DATAPATH=/usr/local/loganalysis/fluentd; python /usr/local/ loganalysis/fluentd/scanner.py
 ```
-It is only necessary to reset the python path if the payload comes with its only python installation.
+It is only necessary to reset the python path if the payload comes with its own python installation.
 This can probably be better handled with virtual python environments.